-This is where Cyber Essentials comes back into the story.
-In simple terms, it is a minimum level secure data management certification which gives a degree of independent quality assurance for buyers without overburdening suppliers.
-Of course, this will be a moving target because, as the risks increase, the minimum standard (and all those above) will likewise move upwards, but the scheme gives smaller organisations a staged approach to certification if they want it, as follows: achieve move up move up Cyber to Cyber to full ISO Essentials Essentials Plus accreditation THE LANGUAGE OF CYBER ESSENTIALS So back to our plan: we will help our suppliers and our unsuccessful bidders by starting to talk in Cyber Essentials language.
+THE LANGUAGE OF CYBER ESSENTIALS So back to our plan: we will help our suppliers and our unsuccessful bidders by starting to talk in Cyber Essentials language.
 We are starting by referencing it in our PQQs as one way of achieving a reasonable information governance score.
 Next, we will require it as a contract condition, but we will work up plans to advise and assist any smaller firms to do this, if it is the only thing casting doubt on their preferred bidder status.
 And the stage after that?
 Well, after a period of time we will require Cyber Essentials as a minimum pass/ fail on high risk contracts at PQQ stage, then a pass/ fail on all but the lowest risk contracts at PQQ.
 Of course, the full impact assessment prior to contract will remain in place where the risks are sufficient to warrant it, and we will support all this with a handbook for procurers and potential bidders explaining our approach.
 It is a measured approach and, because of that, is one that we think will really help support partners (especially SMEs) rather than hamper them.
 We are looking to develop not only our 'actual' suppliers but also those who did not quite make it on to the contract, but learned something valuable from their touch point with us.
 That might be just a tiny bit of social value, leaking out around the edges of what we do, but there are some leaks that we would not want to stop up.
 Indeed, if we can open that learning valve a little wider, we will happily do it.
-It is in all our interests to protect against those cyber-baddies. � have strengthened theirs 1 www.gov.uk/government/publications/cyber-essentials-schemeoverview criteria a pass/fail though, because we know good suppliers are willing to up their game on information governance and we have the skills in-house to help.

-We ran the first few tenders on this basis and got far more gueries than previously.
-Recently though, the number of queries is dropping significantly and more considered responses are coming through.
-The word about information governance is spreading - it only takes a few buyers to take a serious stance - but we procurement specialists need to keep driving the message home.
-While we continue to take information governance seriously, we have to keep insisting that our supply chain proves they have strengthened theirs.
-However, there is cost associated with this, both of actually doing that and of proving you ith its theme 'Digital Dreams (not digital nightmares)', inForum 2015 will touch on a range of areas of interest including: data, the cloud, digitalisation, digital repositories/disposal/destruction, automation, content management, context management, EDRMS and mobile technologies, as well as personnel areas such as up-skilling staff, networking and behavioural profiling for effective workplace performance.
+It is in all our interests to protect against those cyber-baddies.
+Bibliography 1 www.gov.uk/government/publications/cyber-essentials-schemeoverview inForum 2015: Digital Dreams (not digital nightmares) RIMPA's annual international convention is almost here!
+Only a few weeks remain ... inForum 2015 is being hosted at the MCG in Melbourne, 30 August to 2 September.
+Registrations close on Thursday 20 August 2015.
+Don't miss out, register now!
+InForum ith its theme 'Digital Dreams (not digital nightmares)', inForum 2015 will touch on a range of areas of interest including: data, the cloud, digitalisation, digital repositories/disposal/destruction, automation, content management, context management, EDRMS and mobile technologies, as well as personnel areas such as up-skilling staff, networking and behavioural profiling for effective workplace performance.
 The program features keynote speakers from the US, Hungary, Austria, New Zealand and Australia, and other great speakers from New Zealand, Belgium and across Australia.
-"Delegates consistently report that they were reinvigorated and implemented something that benefited their organisation immediately on return to their workplace after attending the conference."

-also the opportunity to network. exchange ideas and just generally enjoy your conference experience.
+"Delegates consistently report that they were reinvigorated and implemented something that benefited their organisation immediately on return to their workplace after attending the conference." the May issue of iQ, we featured keynote speakers and workshops... but that is only the tip of the iceberg in terms of the inForum experience, as there is a huge array of diverse and interesting sessions to view.
+Need more?
+Then there is also the opportunity to network, exchange ideas and just generally enjoy your conference experience.